onflow/docs/docs/cadence/language/access-control.md

 These are primarily used by built-in array and dictionary functions, but are also usable by any user to control access in their own composite type definitions.

-While there is no such a thing as entitlement composition/inheritance, the `Mutate` entitlement is intended to be used as an equivalent form to the conjunction of `{Insert, Remove}` entitlements.
+While Cadence does not support entitlement composition or inheritance, the `Mutate` entitlement is intended to be used as an equivalent form to the conjunction of `{Insert, Remove}` entitlements.